GobySoft/goby3/src/doc/markdown/doc505_goby_liaison.md

 ## Commander

-The following image shows Liaison Commander using the USVCommand protobuf message shown in the [Goby3 Course](https://gobysoft.org/training/goby3-free-course), prior to filling in the message:
+The following image shows the Liaison Commander using the USVCommand protobuf message from the [Goby3 Course](https://gobysoft.org/training/goby3-free-course), before filling in the message:

 ![Commander UI](images/liaison_commander.png)